Southern Yakutia (Sakha)

 “In Israel, I’m called Nahum Ben Sharon,” Yeremenko said,

-threw his hands in the air and moved his head in a comical manner.
+threw his hands in the air and comically moved his head.

 “Nahum Ben Sharon.
 The name sounds purely Jewish.”